Laughter lingered in the cold night air,

 With broken hearts and bloodied lance,

-Heavy price we paid, but we all knew why.
+The heavy price we paid, but all knew why.

 Banners waved like a crimson sea,

 Whipped by winds of a mighty gale,

 For the struggle won, for all those killed

 By bomb, by flame, machine gun hail,